-Sooner or later, your kids will want to ride.
-From the moment they ask you if they can get a mini dirt bike, you will most certainly have mixed feelings.
+From the moment your children ask you if they can get a mini dirt bike, you will most certainly have mixed feelings.
 Obviously, you want your child to be happy and chances are that you are as excited as your kid (or even more so!)

 As you move forward and start to look for a perfect dirt bike for your kid, you will think about safety, compare different kids’ dirt bike types, and wonder what size of the bike you should go for.
 Yes, choosing the right dirt bike for kids can be tough but we are here to help.